drovp/rename/instructions.md

 _(Big templates can be split into multiple lines to help with making sense of them.
 New lines will be removed in the final filename.)_

-Useful if you want to just throw a single directory into a profile with directory expansion enabled, and have it flatten all of the files inside it.
+Useful if you want to just throw a single directory into a profile with directory expansion enabled, and have it flatten all of the files inside.

 If you drop in directory `/foo` with this structure: